 For Adults & Children Alike

-Kentwell's Dickensian Christmas is just the place for everyone.
+A whole day of activities for the whole family, Kentwell's Dickensian Christmas is just the place for everyone.
 Adults enjoy our insights into Victorian Life.
 Parents (and grandparents) find it the ideal place to take children at Christmas-time.
-No commercialism here - just a stimulating and enjoyable festive spirit.
-Here you'll find not only many elements of Victorian life but perhaps the best Father Christmas in the region in a suitable Cottage setting.
+A stimulating and enjoyable festive spirit.
+Here you'll find not only many elements of Victorian life but perhaps the best Father Christmas in the region in a suitable Christmas Cottage setting.

 "Even though we thought the tickets were quite expensive, it was very good value.
 It really was a whole day's worth of entertainment and activities."